Higuchi-KU Endowment Research Achievement Awards

 Irvin E. Youngberg Award

-• Mark Shiflett, Foundation Distinguished Professor of Chemical & Petroleum Engineering, University of Kansas, 2023
+• Mark Shiflett, Department of Chemical & Petroleum Engineering, University of Kansas, 2023

-• Steven Soper, Foundation Distinguished Professor, chemistry, mechanical engineering and bioengineering, University of Kansas, 2022
+• Steven Soper, Departments of Chemistry and Mechanical Engineering, Bioengineering Program, University of Kansas, 2022

-• Kelly Kindscher, Department of Environmental Studies, University of Kansas, 2021
+• Kelly Kindscher, Environmental Studies Program, University of Kansas, 2021

-• Perry Alexander, Department of Electrical Engineering and Computer Science, University of Kansas, 2019
+• Perry Alexander, Department of Electrical Engineering & Computer Science, University of Kansas, 2019

 • Raghunath Chaudhari, Department of Chemical & Petroleum Engineering, University of Kansas, 2018